nxp-mcuxpresso/mcuxsdk-examples/_boards/lpcxpresso55s28/mbedtls3x_examples/psa_crypto_examples/example_board_readme.md

 Hardware requirements
 =====================
 - Mini/micro USB cable
-- LPCXpresso55S16 board
+- LPCXpresso55S28 board
 - Personal Computer

 Board settings
 ============
-The jumper setting:
-    Default jumpers configuration does not work,  you will need to add JP20 and JP21 (JP22 optional for ADC use)
+No special settings are required.

 Prepare the Demo
 ===============
+Note: MCUXpresso IDE project default debug console is semihost
-1. Connect a micro USB cable between the PC host and the CMSIS DAP USB port (J1) on the board
+1. Connect a micro USB cable between the PC host and the CMSIS DAP USB port (P6) on the board
 2. Open a serial terminal with the following settings (See Appendix A in Getting started guide for description how to determine serial port number):
     - 115200 baud rate
     - 8 data bits